nshkrdotcom/perimeter/docs/PERIMETER_gem_0012.md

   alias MyApp.Repo

   # Guard the public function of your context.
-  # This is the INNER boundary.
+  # This is the INNER perimeter.
 It protects your domain logic.
   @guard input: Contracts.create_user_params, output: Contracts.user_output
   def create_user(params) do
     # Inside here, `params` are guaranteed to be valid.